jacksonianrtaylor/movie_rec_proj/README.md

 The [full_model.ipynb](full_model.ipynb) notebook builds a model that could be used to predict a users rating for an unwatched movie given that they submit a few ratings for movies they have watched.

-This is an invaluable goal, because the model can give users an idea about how satisfied they will be with any movie.
+This is an invaluable objective, because the model can give users an idea about how satisfied they will be with any movie.
 It is a step up from simply reccomending the best fit movies to the user.

-I also wanted the model inputs to not be so demanding for a client user.
-The users must only provide 4-9 ratings for movies they watched as well as the single movie they desire a rating for.
+One of my concerns was limiting the demand for the client user with simple requirements.
+The user only needs to enter 4-9 ratings for movies they watched as well as the single movie they desire a rating for.

 In theory the prediction uses a combination of the users data along with potentially massive amounts of rating data and movie data stored in a database.
 The model is designed to harness this data with both content based and collabortive based filtering to make predictions.